SAP/spartacus-docs/_pages/telco/journey-management-msisdn.md

 ## Further Reading

-Consult the TUA Help Portal for more information on the following topics:
+Consult the Telco & Utilities Accelerator Help Portal for more information on the following topics:

 - [Standardization of the Names of the Service Plans](https://help.sap.com/viewer/62583a7386514befa5d2821f6f9a40e5/2007/en-US/1efef20cf9ab42b59f1bdb9004e67477.html)